planeloverpilot/ball-collision-sim/README.md

 # ball-collision-sim
-accurate ball collision simulation made in pygame where each ball has a different size and mass
+a simple and accurate ball collision simulation made in pygame where each ball has a different size and mass